 Not all businesses can apply for credit card processing services through the local bank branch or merchant services provider.
 Sometimes merchants will have a business that requires special handling or have problems of their own that will prevent them from being approved for a general merchant account.
-It is at these times when the services of a high risk credit card processing company are needed.
+It is at these times when the services from high risk credit card processing companies are needed.

 While most merchant services companies claim to be able to work with most industries, the truth is that most are not able to handle high risk merchant account processing.
 Using banks that specialize in high risk businesses and industries is the only way for merchants to be set up with reliable merchant services.